oferchen/arena/docs/Purchases.md

 # Purchases

 Arena uses an OTP-based entitlement system.
 After a user signs in with a one-time password, the client can claim items directly from the server.
+Entitlements are stored in PostgreSQL via SeaORM.

 ## Catalog